-- 3.38 The site sits within the Green Belt, and the development of this site would therefore lead to a loss of open space.
-The site mostly consists of grassland, scrubland and broadleaved plantation, showing signs of significant disturbance from the dumping of builders waste with few remnants of original pasture remaining.
-There is also frequent scrub invasion of the grassland. - 3.39 Open space therefore forms a key element of the proposed scheme.
+3.39 this site would therefore lead to a loss of open space.
+The site mostly consists of grassland, scrubland and broadleaved plantation which shows signs of significant disturbance with few remnants of the original pasture remaining.
+There is also frequent scrub invasion of the grassland and the site has been subject to unauthorised fly-tipping in the past.

+3.40 The provision of open space within the site therefore forms a key element of the proposed scheme.